is Cádiz worth visiting?

 With all the places to visit in Andalucia, is Cádiz worth visiting?

-Cádiz is a lovely Spanish city perched on a promontory overlooking the Atlantic Ocean, and belongs to the Andalusia region.
+Cádiz is a lovely Spanish city perched on a promontory overlooking the Atlantic Ocean and belongs to the Andalusia region.

-They say that it is the oldest inhabited city in Europe and its origins date back to 1100 BC by the Phoenicians, a civilization of great navigators who established their control around the Mediterranean Sea and the Atlantic Ocean.
+They say that it is the oldest inhabited city in Europe and its origins date back to 1100 BC by the Phoenicians, a civilisation of great navigators who established their control around the Mediterranean Sea and the Atlantic Ocean.

-Cádiz is worth visiting for its sprawling beaches, its charming historic center and to sample its mouthwatering cuisine.
+Cádiz is worth visiting for its sprawling beaches, its charming historic centre and to sample its mouthwatering cuisine.
 But keep reading below to understand why you should absolutely visit Cádiz on your next visit to Southern Spain.

 Is Cádiz worth visiting?